- -( dyne // software :: culture :: events :: tazebao :: discussion \\ freaknet )- -

 The NetFlix is a solid-state video player marketed by Roku, which since today released the full source code of this interesting device that can play out several different formats including HDMI from network video streams.

-On the other end, it's been a few months I'm hacking on the TViX 4100SH model to get synced video out of multiple connected boxes, but despite the lively community around it and the fact the system is based on Busybox/ucLinux, it's SigmaTel playback chipset is closed.
+On the other end, it's been a few months I'm hacking on the TViX 4100SH model to get synced video out of multiple connected boxes, but despite the lively community around it and the fact the system is based on Busybox/ucLinux, it's SigmaTel playback chipset (H.264 and MPEG4 hardware decoder) is closed source.

 Secure, decentralized, user-to-user